DuendeInexistente/Cirque/ShortStories/stars.md

  "Are you aware of the location of the Citizen Lettuce Leaf."
 Requested Orange_Unit to a griffon, who gave the bot a look and walked away.

 Orange_Unit floated in place.
 Primary engagement protocol was plain in it's scenario: No damage to any system, nor any signal of the sought objective, meant that it defaulted to passive search operations largely focused on establishing initial familiarity with the locals and collect data.
-Over time, if Citizen Lettuce Leaf was not found, finding the him would gradually supersede these.
+Over time, if data regarding Citizen Lettuce Leaf was not found, finding him would gradually supersede these.

-Protocol unambiguously required that O_U be a bit of a pest at first; data had to be collected and opinions could be swayed for the better, when people didn't freak out at the sight of a Star.

-However, the initial surprise hadn't really happened, which was messing badly with protocolar etiquette.
-O_U had been consistly judged to be a Duda, which

- - **_Fact_**: Are a seemingly mechanical species bar some, very small, heat source in the center of their chassis
-     + **Addendum**: Their leading officials, captains[^captain], have displayed curiosity at this unit.
- - **_Fact_**: Could indicate a culture with technology beyond Equestria's exists in the region.
-     + **Problem**: This culture may attempt to disassemble Stars, gaining insight into Equestrian technology and possibly becoming a danger to Equestria.
-     + **Decision**: if at all possible, avoid this culture until motives and attitudes -stated, historical, and popular- regarding foreign powers are ascertained.
-     + **Decision**: if captured, escape, negotiate, or self-obliterate.
-         * **Addendum**: Have a self-obliteration system readied in case of forceful deactivation.

-This throttled reaction of surprise, not completely contemplated on O_U's revision of the protocol, was causing it to have to manually define the ratio at which the starting objective (Locating Citizen Lettuce Leaf) superseded general information seeking, which was while not anti protocolar, yes undesirable.

-Orange_Unit could not